The Agent Trace Becomes the Process Map

 What Agent Behavior Mining Adds

 The authors propose Agent Behavior Mining as a governance capability for AI agents in business processes.
 Their core move is to translate granular agent activity into standardized process logs.
 The arXiv abstract names reasoning traces, tool usage, and token costs as examples of agent activities that the event data model should capture.
-The HTML version further says the model is designed around the XES event-log standard and intended to remain usable by off-the-shelf process mining tools.
+The HTML version says the model builds on XES and is intended to remain usable by process-mining tools that already support the standard.

 That matters because a raw agent log is usually too local to govern a business process.
 It may tell an engineer that a tool call happened, but not whether the case variant violated policy, one agent consumed abnormal resources, or an apparently successful order followed a path that auditors would reject.
 Agent Behavior Mining turns scattered traces into case-level evidence.